bpardee/data_seeder/README.md

 CSV isn't implemented and should have options such as only: and except: for using/skipping the specified header columns.

+Allow multi-line config statement in seed file header?
+Would somehow need to mark it as such via end-of-line mark or beginning-of-line mark or maybe use '#-' or '#%' for all command-type lines?

+The structure.sql caching within rails uses the file timestamp to determine whether to do a db:test:prepare.
+This is error prone and forces you to do a 'touch db/structure.sql' to get around the not getting reloaded problem.
+Should I add a utility to override this rails implementation with a sha-based one like the seed files use?

 Meta
 ----